See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Related Work

 \paragraph{VLM-based perceptual evaluation as feedback.} Reinforcement Learning from AI Feedback (RLAIF) replaces the collection of human preferences in RLHF by using stronger teacher models to generate reward signals~\cite{bai2022constitutional,lee2023rlaif}.
-In multimodal settings, VLMs can be fine-tuned as rubric-following judges for images/videos with human-level agreement competitive with GPT-4V~\cite{lee2024prometheus,lu2024wildvision,chen2024mllm}.
-Systems such as Prometheus-Vision, WildVision-Arena/Bench, and MLLM-as-a-Judge show that VLM judges can follow instructions and output pointwise/pairwise scores that preserve human preference orderings~\cite{lee2024prometheus,lu2024wildvision,chen2024mllm}, while VHELM and LLaVA-Critic further standardize multimodal evaluation and reduce reliance on closed models~\cite{lee2024vhelm,xiong2025llava}.
-Multimodal variants of RLAIF/RLHF-V use AI-generated preferences to train reward models and optimize LVLM policies with minimal human labeling~\cite{ahn2024tuning,yu2025rlaif,sun2023aligning}.
+In multimodal settings, VLMs can be fine-tuned as rubric-following judges for images and videos, achieving human-level agreement and performance competitive with GPT-4V~\cite{lu2024wildvision,chen2024mllm}.
+Systems such as Prometheus-Vision, WildVision-Arena, WildVision-Bench, and MLLM-as-a-Judge show that VLM judges can follow instructions and output pointwise or pairwise scores that align with human preference orderings~\cite{lee2024prometheus,lu2024wildvision,chen2024mllm}, while VHELM and LLaVA-Critic further standardize multimodal evaluation and reduce reliance on closed models~\cite{lee2024vhelm,xiong2025llava}.
+Multimodal variants of RLAIF and RLHF-V use AI-generated preferences to train reward models and optimize large VLM policies with minimal human labeling~\cite{ahn2024tuning,yu2025rlaif,sun2023aligning}.
 For eHMI, VLM judges correlate well with human ratings on LLM-generated action clips, enabling closed-loop optimization where an LLM proposes actions, a VLM scores them, and updates (e.g., policy gradient or DPO-style) refine the space without human studies~\cite{wang2024rl}.